A visit to Maryland isn’t complete without stopping at our best-known facilities and attractions.

 McKeldin Mall The Omicron Delta Kappa Fountain, etched with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., is a highlight of the mall.
 The sundial is a gift from the Class of 1965.

 Peace Garden Created in 2003, this quiet spot honors the memory of the victims of the Sept.
 11, 2001 terrorist attacks.
 The garden marks the burial spot of flowers placed at ODK fountain following a memorial service the next day.

-Adele H. Stamp Student Union-Center for Campus Life attracts nearly 20,000 people a day.
+Adele H. Stamp Student Union Nearly 20,000 people a day visit to eat, meet, study and play.
 The campus information desk, located on the first floor, is a popular resource.

 Jim Henson Sculpture This life-size homage to the 1960 graduate and Muppets creator shows him sitting with Kermit on a bench outside the Stamp, with just enough room for a visitor to join them.